Frequently Asked Questions

 What about maintenance?

-UDOT can use this funding to maintain the trails that are a part of the UTN.
+UDOT can use this funding to maintain the trails that are a part of the Utah Trail Network.
 The details of how this maintenance will occur is still being developed.

 Who will own the UTN trail facilities?